 Much of this work continues today with the Dominican Sisters of Sparkill still actively engaged in these and various other ministries.
 It is true, though, that in many communities Catholic Sisters are less visible than they once were.
 Many are now retired who previously taught in schools or worked in parishes.
 But the retirement of Sisters from the workforce does not mean that their “work” is over.
 (In religious life, one never truly “retires” but rather shifts to a less active ministry.)
 In all phases of their lives and work, the Sisters strive to maintain connections to their Congregation’s focus…serving those in need.
 In the words of Sister Mary Murray, President of the Dominican Sisters of Sparkill, “I think that the best way to know who we are today, as we celebrate our 140th Anniversary, is to know what we care about.
 Like our earliest members, we focus on serving and advocating for people in need who, like the women and children our pioneer Sisters served, often live on the margins of society.
 We commit ourselves to actions that allow us to speak up where justice is needed, and we invite others to join us in creating a more just and peaceful world.
 I believe that our Sisters and Associates are truly making a difference in our communities, reflecting God’s love and mercy to a world in need of healing.”

-The Dominican Sisters of Sparkill and Associates celebrate Foundation Day 2016, marking the 140th Anniversary of the Congregation.
+The Dominican Sisters of Sparkill and Associates celebrate Foundation Day every May 6, marking the Anniversary of the founding of the Congregation.

 Make A Donation: